markn3/PAL/data/education.md

 - Online Learning and Optimization
 - Optimization

-**Bachelor of Science, Artificial Intelligence** Studied starting from Fall 2020 and graduated December 2022 from the University of Texas Rio Grande Valley.
+**Bachelor of Science, Computer Science**
+Studied starting from Fall 2020 and graduated December 2022 from the University of Texas Rio Grande Valley.
+Got my bachelor of Science in Computer Science